 - Obsession with weight: preoccupation with weight, body appearance or food.

 - Low self-esteem: feelings of low self-worth or a negative body image.

 - Negative emotions: anxiety, depression and feeling that life is out of control.

 - Meal-time anxiety: feeling anxious, upset or guilty in relation to food.

 - Mood changes: depression or anxiety, moodiness or irritability.

 What causes eating disorders?

-These can include low self-esteem, problems with friends or family relationships, the death of someone special, problems at school, college, university or work, lack of confidence, or sexual or emotional abuse.
+These factors may include low self-esteem, problems with friends or family relationships, problems at school, university or work, high academic expectations, lack of confidence, concerns about sexuality, or sexual or emotional abuse.

 What should I do if I think I have an eating disorder?

-Last reviewed: October 2016
+Last reviewed: May 2020